 Not sure who would be the best fit?
 Give us a call!
 We are always happy to help guide the process.

-I get it, you’re tired of other people interrupting your child and you hate that you still have to translate for him day after day.
+We get it, you’re tired of other people interrupting your child and you HATE that you still have to translate for him day after day.
 You worry that he won’t be able to make friends at school or communicate to his teachers how amazingly smart and funny he is.
 It breaks your heart when kids walk away or worse yet, asks YOU what he said.
 You wonder if they will ever be able to tell you what he did at school that day.

-Rest easy, I can help.
+Rest easy, we can help.
 After an evaluation to determine what type of speech sound disorder it is (yes, there are many types), we can put some specific and highly personalized goals into action.
 Your child will learn how to say sounds in a new way so he can make friends, tell you what he needs, and share moments with you without any stress or worry!